 So there you have it.
 The silly game we love and cherish is actually inspired by true historical events, which makes it that much more interesting.

-In honor of all the white elephants who have been gifted out of displeasure in the past, here are two of our own White Elephant gift ideas for you to bring to your next office party.
+In honor of all the white elephants who have been gifted out of displeasure in the past, here is one of our own White Elephant gift ideas for you to bring to your next office party.